muhamed42/Assignment-QS3/Invoices-Testcases.md

 ### Expected Result
 - The response returns an error message non-existence Id invoice
 ### Actual Result
-- The response returns Error: response status is 400 with response body"Invoice is already paid."(Failed)
+- The response returns Error: response status is 400 with response body"Invoice is already paid.